The written content below was generated with AI as a placeholder. The real case study is being written and will replace this text soon.

 The platform also had to hold two things at once: the scientific weight of biogeochemical methodology, and the human dimension of individual lives reconstructed from remains.
 Neither could be subordinated to the other.

-Practically, the site needed to serve as a current research presence and a foundation for a forthcoming virtual exhibit - with architecture that could support substantial expansion without a rebuild, and a CMS the research team could operate independently across five contributing institutions.
+Practically, the site needed to serve as a current research presence — with architecture that could support substantial expansion without a rebuild, and a CMS the research team could operate independently across five contributing institutions.

 We designed and built the public-facing web platform: surfacing the research initiative, its methodology, team, collaborators, and outreach materials in a structure accessible to journalists, educators, students, and a general audience.

-The site is built to grow.
-A virtual exhibit is in active development and will live within the same platform - the architecture was designed from the start to accommodate it, with a CMS-driven content layer the research team can populate and extend without developer involvement as the exhibit takes shape.
+The architecture was designed from the start to accommodate expansion — with a CMS-driven content layer the research team can populate and extend without developer involvement as the project evolves.

 Particular care went into the visual and editorial identity.
 The deliberate choice to represent a Mesoamerican woman in the project's branding - grounded in the evidence that victims were not the warriors of colonial tradition - needed to carry consistently across every surface of the platform.